semaphoreci/docs/caching-dependencies_5bb91ef12c7d3a04dd5b5d91.md

-As each job runs in a clean and isolated VM, we need to explicitly configure project dependencies.
+Since each job runs in a clean and isolated VM, we need to explicitly configure project dependencies.
 Installing them in every stage and every block from scratch would slow down the pipeline and make it less reliable.